jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-getselectedunits-description"></a>

 ### ✏ Description:
-Get all selected units from a specific player
+Get all selected units from a specific player.

 <a name="cmd-getselectedunits-parameters"></a>